 How to train your immune system step 3

 Now the Dutch are hitting the news again.
-They say they made a new vaccine.
+A new vaccine is made and is being tested in, amongst other countries, the Netherlands.
 The problem with the other vaccines appears to be that in the vaccine only some of the Malaria particles are used to train the immune system.
 But this is not good enough.
 The immune system needs more to ensure a long-lasting recognition.
 The new vaccine is supposed to be made from an inactivated whole parasite.
 Yes, you read it correctly, a whole Malaria parasite that has been modified to not go into hiding in your liver and not invade your blood cells.
 Pretty impressive right?
 Could work.
 Hopefully this vaccine wont take 30 years to get past all the safety and effectiveness tests!

 So there you have it, the long long long search for a Malaria vaccine and the training of an immune system.
 Remaining questions that we want to get the answer to these coming years are: 1.
 Will this new vaccine give long lasting protection for the people that need it the most?
 2. Will it help for all types of Malaria?